Eugenics: Objections to scientific validity

-Ethical controversies

-Societal and political consequences of eugenics call for a place in the discussion on the ethics behind the eugenics movement.
-Many of the ethical concerns regarding eugenics arise from its controversial past, prompting a discussion on what place, if any, it should have in the future.
-Advances in science have changed eugenics.
-In the past, eugenics had more to do with sterilization and enforced reproduction laws.
-Now, in the age of a progressively mapped genome, embryos can be tested for susceptibility to disease, gender, and genetic defects, and alternative methods of reproduction such as in vitro fertilization are becoming more common.
-Therefore, eugenics is no longer ex post facto regulation of the living but instead preemptive action on the unborn.

-With this change, however, there are ethical concerns which some groups feel warrant more attention before this practice is commonly rolled out.
-Sterilized individuals, for example, could volunteer for the procedure, albeit under incentive or duress, or at least voice their opinion.
-The unborn fetus on which these new eugenic procedures are performed cannot speak out, as the fetus lacks the voice to consent or to express their opinion.
-Philosophers disagree about the proper framework for reasoning about such actions, which change the very identity and existence of future persons.

-Opposition

-Edwin Black has described potential "eugenics wars" as the worst-case outcome of eugenics.
-In his view, this scenario would mean the return of coercive state-sponsored genetic discrimination and human rights violations such as the compulsory sterilization of persons with genetic defects, the killing of the institutionalized and, specifically, the segregation and genocide of races which are considered inferior.
-Law professors George Annas and Lori Andrews have argued that the use of these technologies could lead to such human-posthuman caste warfare.
+Edwin Black, journalist, historian, and author of War Against the Weak, argues that eugenics is often deemed a pseudoscience because what is defined as a genetic improvement of a desired trait is a cultural choice rather than a matter that can be determined through objective scientific inquiry.
+This aspect of eugenics is often considered to be tainted with scientific racism and pseudoscience.

+Contested ethical status

+Contemporary ethical opposition

+In a book directly addressed at socialist eugenicist J.B.S.
+Haldane and his once-influential Daedalus, Betrand Russell had one serious objection of his own: eugenic policies might simply end up being used to reproduce existing power relations "rather than to make men happy."

 Environmental ethicist Bill McKibben argued against germinal choice technology and other advanced biotechnological strategies for human enhancement.
 He writes that it would be morally wrong for humans to tamper with fundamental aspects of themselves (or their children) in an attempt to overcome universal human limitations, such as vulnerability to aging, maximum life span and biological constraints on physical and cognitive ability.
 Attempts to "improve" themselves through such manipulation would remove limitations that provide a necessary context for the experience of meaningful human choice.
 He claims that human lives would no longer seem meaningful in a world where such limitations could be overcome with technology.
 Even the goal of using germinal choice technology for clearly therapeutic purposes should be relinquished, he argues, since it would inevitably produce temptations to tamper with such things as cognitive capacities.
 He argues that it is possible for societies to benefit from renouncing particular technologies, using Ming China, Tokugawa Japan and the contemporary Amish as examples.